micgonzalez/DSC650_Summer_2020_ConvNets_model_with_CIFAR-10_dataset/README.md

 # Findings
-The models for both A and B are saved in the HDF format.
+The models for both A and B were saved in the HDF format.
 The validation plots will display the accuracy & loss for each ConvNet models based on their training and validataion.

 # Challenges
 The main challenge for this project was in correctly plotting the accuracy and loss data points.
 Another challenge was to have the ConvNet model identify the testing images correctly.